Under The Sign Of Saturn |

 stenders and spreads to the floor, as though inviting us to step into an imaginary world.
 The view tha slowly unfolds before us reveals traces of images, like remnants salvaged from a catastrophe that continue to disintegrate into oblivion, dissolving into the layers of paint.

-The painting take shape through material dissolution, within which she builds layers upon layers, creating an amalgamation of
+The painting take shape through material dissolution, within which she builds layers upon layers, creating an amalgamation of times and fragments of reality.

 The monochromatic choice of purplish brown hues gives the scroll a melancholic air, which ties in with the exhibition’s title Under the Sign of Saturn.
 This sign, which is known to inspire one’s soul to philosophy and prophecy, is also associated with the Jews and their fate, and is even attributed the delay in the coming of the Messiah.